Medicare spending is trending upward. In 2018, Medicare benefit payments totaled $731 billion - an increase from $462 billion in 2008.

 Medicare Advantage and Medicare Supplement are two common ways to replace or supplement Original Medicare, but they serve different purposes:

-If you need help choosing the right Medicare plan for your specific medical needs, you can find and compare Medicare plans through our plan comparison tool or by contacting one of our licensed Medicare insurance agents.
+If you need help choosing the right Medicare plan for your specific medical needs, you can compare Medicare plans through our online Medicare plan finder or by calling 800-620-4519 to reach one of our licensedd insurance agents.